These newer bloggers are writing about their dreams, and we should pay attention

 I only recently discovered the concept of FIRE, and it has been life changing for me.
 I have gone from living dollar to dollar to being on track to retire early.

-It is not just the money tips I have picked up, but my life is now much simpler and less stressful all thanks to bloggers such as
+It is not just the money tips I have picked up, but my life is now much simpler and less stressful all thanks to bloggers such as Mr Money Mustache, Think Save Retire, and The Mad Fientist.

 I started my blog as a way to share the knowledge I have learned and provide a unique perspective as a single income household on a lower than average income with children.
 Optimistic I know, but with my blog, I'm hoping to help change other people's lives for the better just by making some smarter financial decisions.

 There is a real knowledge gap in society as is evidenced by the negative household savings rate in New Zealand.
-Personal finance isn’t generally taught in schools or spoken about in our family lives, so I consider my blog
+Personal finance isn't generally taught in schools or spoken about in our family lives, so I consider my blog as resource for people to improve their knowledge.

-The added benefit for me is that I get to interact with other
+The added benefit for me is that I get to interact with other like minded bloggers from all across the world.

 Eat Sleep Breathe FI | Start date: 1/1/2019